What is Keystone in a Projector?

 It’s a great feature when you want to align the image correctly on the wall or the screen, which is available in almost all the latest projection systems.

-That being said, the better aligned and parallel you can get your projector to your projected surface, the perfect picture you will see on the screen or wall.
+That said, the better aligned and parallel you can get your projector to your projected surface, the better picture you will see on the screen or wall.

 Keystoning, when done incorrectly, even just a little bit, will alter the images you are projecting, and there will be a drop in quality that will be noticeable immediately.